Are you planning a 2 week Costa Rica itinerary? This is the only guide you’ll need!

 I personally traveled by boat and shuttle bus to Monteverde which is the most convenient if you don’t have a rental car, and it’s a shorter journey than taking the minivan option around the entire lake.

-When booking this option, it includes a hotel pick-up in La Fortuna, you’ll then be transported to the edge of Arenal Lake, from here you’ll jump on a shared boat that will take you across the lake, and waiting on the other side is another shuttle bus that will transport you the rest of the way to your hotel in Monteverde.
+When booking this option, it includes a hotel pick-up in La Fortuna, you’ll then be transported to the edge of Arenal Lake, and from here you’ll jump on a shared boat that will take you across the lake, and waiting on the other side is another shuttle bus that will transport you the rest of the way to your hotel in Monteverde.